-The Ecuadorian government letter, signed by the under-secretary for the Promotion of Health and Equality, reaffirms that the country is “secular” and must provide and regulate contraception and post-abortion care, even though abortion itself is illegal in most cases.
+The Ecuadorian government letter, signed by the under-secretary for the promotion of health and equality, reaffirms that the country is “secular” and must provide and regulate contraception and post-abortion care, even though abortion itself is illegal in most cases.

 “They knew.
 Now there are new authorities [in office], but the facts were there,” said Vera, who is also pessimistic about quick action during the current public health crisis.
-“Amidst coronavirus, they will do absolutely nothing,” she predicts.
+“During coronavirus, they will do absolutely nothing,” she predicts.

-Last year the public prosecutor’s office opened a preliminary inquiry into crisis pregnancy centres in Ecuador following an investigation published by the local feminist media outlet La Periódica, but none of the women Vera spoke to would testify.
+Last year the public prosecutor’s office opened a preliminary inquiry into ‘crisis pregnancy centres’ in Ecuador following an investigation published by the local feminist media outlet La Periódica, but none of the women Vera spoke to would testify.

 In Costa Rica, lawyer Arroyo said that her group has also received “lots of calls from girls who visited those sites and were left scared and without knowing what to do”.

-“Public mischaracterisations of Heartbeat-affiliated pregnancy help centres have consistently not withstood scrutiny when brought into a court of law,” it added, and “a recent survey of pregnancy help center clients revealed a 99% satisfaction score.”
+“Public mischaracterisations of Heartbeat-affiliated pregnancy help centres have consistently not withstood scrutiny when brought into a court of law,” it added, and “a recent survey of pregnancy help centre clients revealed a 99% satisfaction score.”

 Get our weekly email